jianghaofeng88/Mahjong_Calculator/README.md

 Input: 13 integers (from 1 to 9 inclusive）

-Output: The 14th integer which will make all 14 integers be able to split into exactly 1 pair and 4 triplets (In other words, 14=2+3+3+3+3).
+Output: The 14th integer which will make all 14 integers be able to split into 1 valid pair and 4 valid triplets (In other words, 14=2+3+3+3+3).

 Reqiurements:
 1. The pair must be two identical integers.
 (E.g. [1,1], [3,3], [6,6]).